Teaching

 • Blekherman, G., Parrilo, P. A., Thomas, R. R. (eds.): Semidefinite optimization and convex algebraic geometry.
 Vol. 13.
 MOS-SIAM Series on Optimization.
 Society for Industrial and Applied Mathematics (SIAM), Philadelphia, PA; Mathematical Optimization Society, Philadelphia, PA, 2013, pp. xx+476.

-• Vector optimization
+• Vector linear programming

 Learn moreExternal linkde